 The editor you met with at a writers’ conference liked your proposal and asked you to send it to her after the conference.
 She was already talking about format and promotion ideas.
-Or you submitted a proposal through the mail and received an enthusiastic response from the acquisitions editor.
+Or you submitted a proposal and received an enthusiastic response from the acquisitions editor.
 Four (or maybe six to eight) months later, a rejection letter showed up in your inbox or mailbox.

 No matter how much editors like potential books, they don’t have final say in sending contracts A lot of other people are involved in the decision of whether to issue a contract or a rejection letter.